I. EPP Overview

 b.
 Description of Organizational Structure

-The Professional Education Unit (PEUC) is the body responsible for teacher education at SU.
-The PEUC is chaired by the Director of Teacher Education (DTE) and is composed of the Specialization Coordinators from each specialization content area, all members of the Department of Education, and two elected teacher candidates, one elementary and one secondary.
-In this way, the PEUC exemplifies how faculty from all academic schools share responsibility and authority with the faculty from education in determining what is important in teacher education.
-The PEUC, through bi-monthly meetings, administers, coordinates, evaluates, monitors, reviews, and revises the Teacher Education Program at SU.
-The PEUC has the responsibility to ensure that all specializations are conducted in a manner that is consistent with the stated philosophy, theme, and objectives of the teacher education program.
-The PEUC is the body that determines admission, retention, and completion of all the Teacher Education Programs.
-When students encounter problems in any of these areas, it is the membership of the PEUC that decides how best to address the problem.
-The Director of Assessment and Accountability (DAA) and the DTE are responsible to the Dean of Education and Professional Studies, who is the head of the PEUC.
+The Educator Preparation Program Committee (EPPC) is the body responsible for teacher education at SU.
+EPPC is chaired by the Coordinator of Educator Preparation Program and Accreditation/Compliance (Coordinator EPP) and is composed of the Specialization Coordinators from each specialization content area, all members of the Department of Education, two representatives from partner community colleges, three P-12 Ambassadors, and two elected teacher candidates, one elementary and one secondary.
+In this way, EPPC exemplifies how faculty from all academic schools and community stakeholders share responsibility and authority with the faculty from education in determining what is important in teacher education.
+EPPC, through monthly meetings, administers, coordinates, evaluates, monitors, reviews, and revises the Teacher Education Program at SU.
+EPPC has the responsibility to ensure that all specializations are conducted in a manner that is consistent with the stated philosophy, theme, and objectives of the teacher education program.
+EPPC is the body that determines admission, retention, and completion of all the Teacher Education Programs.
+When students encounter problems in any of these areas, it is the membership of EPPC that decides how best to address the problem.
+The Coordinator EPP is responsible to the Director of the School of Education.

 c.
 Vision, Mission, and Goals